haxenme/nme-enhance/README.md

 Demo Project
 --------------

-For a full implementation example, please see the demo project which can be found in the 'demo_project' directory within the distribution package.
+For a full implementation example, please see the demo project which can be found in the 'samples/demo' directory within the distribution package.